 Additionally, Google Fiber plans come with unlimited data (so no overage fees) and no contracts with a required service length (so no early termination fees).
 Unlimited data and no contracts are becoming more common among ISPs.
 Still, some big-name providers will require you to sign an agreement to get the lowest pricing or tack on $50 or more in overage fees for exceeding your data limit.

 No equipment costs, even for mesh Wi-Fi and Wi-Fi 6 routers

-The 2 Gig plan comes with a Multi-Gig Wi-Fi 6 router, the latest available Wi-Fi technology andthan the previous Wi-Fi iteration.
-The technology is exciting, but can be a bit pricey, so it's nice that Google Fiber includes one at no extra cost.
+The 2 Gig plan comes with a Multi-Gig Wi-Fi 6 router, the latest available Wi-Fi technology and estimated to be roughly 30% faster than the previous Wi-Fi iteration.
+The technology is exciting, but Wi-Fi routers can be a bit pricey, so it's nice that Google Fiber includes one at no extra cost.
 Like with the 1 Gig plan, Wi-Fi extenders are included if needed to ensure whole-home Wi-Fi coverage.
 There is no option to use your own equipment with the 2 Gig plan, but the device should be more than suitable for any standard home internet use.